JoaoVitorLobo/Star-Battle-Solver/README.md

 # Orbito-Game-
-% Orbito board game in Python with variable dimensions and bot that simulates the best play up to 2 moves ahead
+% Orbito board game in Prolog with variable dimensions and bot that simulates the best play up to 2 moves ahead

 visualiza([]):-!. % caso base da recursao do visualiza